 Another basis for assuming a pre-determined outcome to the singularity is the idea that a supremely intelligent software system will automatically become supremely ethical, and will therefore act with great vigour to uphold human flourishing.

-But as covered in the page on the Singularitarian Stance, there are several reasons to question that assumption.
+But as covered in the previous chapter, there are several reasons to question that assumption.
 For example, we should beware the actions that might be taken by an AI that is well on the way to becoming a superintelligence, but which still contains various design shortcomings.
 That is, we should beware the actions of what is called an “immature superintelligence”.

-Moreover, it’s by no means clear that a single universal set of “super ethics” exists, or that an ASI would agree with us humans what is the right set of ethics.
+Moreover, it’s by no means clear that a single universal set of “super ethics” exists, or that an AGI would agree with us humans what is the right set of ethics.

 The flip side of unwarranted optimism about the singularity is unwarranted pessimism.
 Both these varieties of singularity outcome determinism constrict our thinking.
 Both are not only unhelpful but are indeed dangerous.

-Instead, the Singularitarian Principles highlight the ways in which deliberate, thoughtful, coordinated actions by humans can steer the outcome of the Singularity.
+Instead, the Singularitarian Stance highlights the ways in which deliberate, thoughtful, coordinated actions by humans can steer the outcome of the Singularity.
 We can be cautiously optimistic, but only if our optimism is grounded in an ongoing realistic assessment, careful anticipation of possible scenarios, vigilant proactive monitoring for unexpected developments, and agile engagement when needed.

-A third uncertainty to highlight is the uncertainty regarding the AI methods that are most likely to result in Artificial Superintelligence.
+A third uncertainty to highlight is the uncertainty regarding the AI methods that are most likely to result in Artificial General Intelligence.

-That’s in contrast to another overconfidence displayed by some people in the Singularity Shadow – overconfidence regarding how ASI can actually be built.
+That’s in contrast to another overconfidence displayed by some people in the Singularity Shadow – overconfidence regarding how AGI can actually be built.